 A Healthy Mouth for Baby

-- Give a cold teething ring to chew on.
+- Give a cold (not frozen) teething ring to chew on.
 Never tie a teething ring around your baby’s neck, because of the risk of strangulation.

 - If your baby will let you, massage swollen gums with your clean finger.

 Thrush is a mild yeast infection of the mouth.
 It will look like white patches on your baby’s tongue and inner cheeks.
 Sometimes it may go away on its own, though usually you will need to give your baby an anti-yeast medication.

 A breastfeeding mom with a baby with thrush may notice that her nipples are sore or very pink or that she has a lot of pain when her baby latches on.
 If you are breastfeeding, you may also need to treat your nipples for a topical yeast infection (not thrush) so that you and your baby do not pass the infection back and forth.

 You may think that taking care of baby teeth is not important since they will just fall out anyway, right?
 But healthy teeth are important, especially for babies.
 Healthy teeth help your child chew and speak clearly.
 Your child’s baby teeth hold spaces for the adult or permanent teeth, and they can affect the way your child’s jaw grows.
 Spots or stains on your child’s teeth can be signs of tooth decay.
 If you see these on your child’s teeth, set up an appointment for a dental exam.

 Start these healthy mouth habits now to ward off cavities before they form.

 The way you feed your baby can affect the health of his teeth.
 Follow these guidelines when feeding your baby:

 - Never put baby to bed with a bottle.
 Milk can pool in your baby’s mouth and cause cavities.
 Drinking from a bottle while lying flat can also cause ear infections.

 - For babies aged 1 year and older: